Process content in Stages is normally structured by separating the different dimensions of WHAT, WHO, WHEN, and HOW.

 Understand process elements

-Every process has a start page that can be reached by clicking or tapping on the
+Every process has a start page that can be reached by using the

 Processes menu in the left-hand navigation.
 The start page normally contains an image showing a high-level overview of the process, e.g. a V-model diagram for a product development process.

-To drill down into a process, click or tap on
+To drill down into a process, use the

 Phases and Milestones, or